Hyperbolic Fracton Model, Subsystem Symmetry and Holography III: Extension to Generic Tessellations: AdS/CFT correspondence

 where $A$ is the area of the black hole horizon and $G$ is the gravitational constant.
 This result implies that the entropy of a black hole scales not with its volume but with its surface area, which directly inspired the holographic principle.

 The first concrete realization of the holographic principle is the AdS/CFT correspondence~\cite{Maldacena1999}, which is a conjectured duality between a $(d+1)$-dimensional gravitational theory in an Anti-de Sitter (AdS) spacetime and a $d$-dimensional conformal field theory (CFT) on its boundary.
-AdS space is a maximally symmetric Lorentzian manifold with negative curvature, for example, AdS$_3$ can be visualized as a temporal stack of two-dimensional hyperbolic planes $\mathbb{H}^2$.
+AdS space is a maximally symmetric Lorentzian manifold with negative curvature.
 Meanwhile, a CFT is a field theory that is invariant under conformal symmetries, particularly powerful for describing systems at their critical points.
 The AdS/CFT duality is a \textit{strong-weak duality}, where the boundary CFT that is strongly coupled and analytically intractable, corresponds to a weakly coupled gravitational theory in the bulk.

 A cornerstone of AdS/CFT is the Ryu-Takayanagi (RT) formula, which relates the entanglement entropy in the boundary CFT to the geometry of the bulk AdS space.
 For a spatial region $A$ in the CFT, the entanglement entropy $S_A$ is proportional to the area of the minimal bulk surface $\gamma_A$ homologous to $A$ (i.e., the minimal surface's boundary is also boundary of $A$):